Bruno Gröning: Biography

 Gröning was born into a Catholic family in Danzig in 1906.
 He was the fourth of seven and grew up living in an urban housing block in the suburb of Oliva.
 He never completed his education.
 He trained as a carpenter for a time, but also worked variously as a waiter, an electrician, a furniture marker, a paint seller and as a repairman of bicycles, sewing machines and watches.
 In 1928, he married a woman named Gertrud with whom he would have two sons, both of whom later died, with the elder boy dying in 1939 due to a heart defect and the younger boy dying in 1949 due to pleurisy.
 The marriage between Bruno and Gertrud was described as unhappy and the two would ultimately divorce.

 After their seizure of power in 1933, the Nazi Party established a significant presence in Danzig.

 Gröning, his father, and his brother joined the Nazi Party sometime before 1936.
 The family also changed its surname from Grönkowski, Grenkowski, or Grzenkowski – records are unclear – to the more German sounding Gröning in 1936.
 In March 1943, he was conscripted into the Wehrmacht as a Panzerjäger and underwent training in Kolberg, but was later captured by the Soviets in Köslin and spent a period from March to late October 1945 in a prisoner of war camp in Frankfurt an der Oder.

-In May 1949, the state of North Rhine-Westphalia (where Herford is located) prohibited Gröning from acting as a healer, and he relocated to the city of Rosenheim in Bavaria, where authorities were more supportive, with the state's minister president Hans Ehard opining that legalities shouldn't impede the activities of such an "extraordinary phenomenon".
+Groening came to public attention in the city of Hertford in the state of North Rhine-Westphalia.
+After reports of Groening's alleged healing abilities were published in the press, "countless" people flocked to Hertford to seek Groening's help.
+In May 1949, Groening received a ban on the state level from acting as a healer, and he relocated to the city of Rosenheim in Bavaria.
+Here the authorities were more supportive, with the state's minister president Hans Ehard expressing the opinion that legalities shouldn't impede the activities of such an "extraordinary phenomenon".

 With intense media coverage in magazines, radio and Wochenschau newsreels, soon tens of thousands of people were filling the horse paddocks near the inn where Gröning was lodging at the outskirts of Rosenheim, hoping that his "healing rays" (Heilstrahlen) would cure them of war injuries, blindness, and other handicaps and ailments.
 Gröning spoke to them from a balcony and had small tin foil balls (allegedly charged with his healing powers) distribute to those that he was not able to touch in person.
-While he did not demand money, he is assumed to have received a substantial amount of donations.
-After half a year, Gröning was forced to leave Rosenheim amid charges of negligent homicide of a 17-year-old girl with lung disease; he later received several suspended prison sentences and fines.
+While he did not accept money, he is assumed to have received a substantial amount of donations.
+Gröning was later charged with negligent homicide of a 17-year-old girl with lung disease; he later received several suspended prison sentences and fines.